 4. Motivates managers to strive to achieve the budget goals

-Budgeting gets managers to focus on participation in the budgeting process.
-It provides a challenge or target for individuals and managers by linking their compensation and performance versus budget.
+Budgeting gets managers to focus on participation in the budget process.
+It provides a challenge or target for individuals and managers by linking their compensation and performance relative to the budget.

 5. Control activities